 Impact Fees effective 1-1-18 will apply to all Permit Applications submitted after

-The new 6th edition (2017) of The Florida Building Code are in effect as of December 31, 2017.
-Permit applications and construction plans submitted after the effective date must demonstrate compliance with the new code.
+The new 7th edition (2020) of the The Florida Building Code will take effect on December 31, 2020.
+Permit applications and construction plans submitted on or after the effective date must demonstrate compliance with the new code.

 All permit documents for Residential New Homes including Mobile Homes are to be submitted electronically only.